 In Guayaquil, it is advised to be careful next to the boulevard along the river (Malecon 2000), the Santa Ana district and Las Peñas.

-Just bring a copy of your passport and an entry stamp on you
+- Bring a copy of your passport with an entry stamp in there

-Only carry with you the cash you need for the day
+- Only carry the cash that you need for the day with you

-Use a money bag or belt for under your clothes
+- Use a money bag or belt for under your clothes to carry your valuables

-Be careful when you use your phone in public
+- Be careful when you make use of your phone in public

-At night, always take a taxi (Is is really easy to order and really cheap)
+- At night, always take a taxi (Uber is advised)

 Don’t forget that while traveling abroad, is it really important to have travel insurance.
 Isn’t it important to be protected against unexpected cancellations and sudden health emergencies?
 We recommend Seven Corners!
 For more than 25 years, Seven Corners insurance has been helping travelers 24/7 and has helped people all over the world.